Insect Orders Important to Gardeners

 If pests, both adults and nymphs cause damage.

 They undergo incomplete metamorphosis; the stages are egg, nymph, and adult.
-Only scales go through a pupal stage.
+Scales and whiteflies go through a type of "pupal" stage, though it is not exactly the same as in insects that have complete metamorphosis.

 Adults usually have two pairs of wings.
 The first pair are “halfwings” (leathery at the base and nearly transparent at the tip).
 The second pair is membranous and smaller; at rest, the transparent tips overlap.